kissmygritts/mitchellgritts/content/posts/2020-06-13-lets-explore-mapbox.md

 My knowledge of mapboxgl isn't as good as Leaflet.
 So I decided to get a hang of the library and build some cool stuff!

+*Note: this post is a stream of conciousness dump as I figure out some GIS stuff for the web, and a little vanilla JS along the way.
+Expect random updates.*

 ## Create a super simple sandbox

 Let's create a sandbox to further explore the features of mapboxgl.
 [Clone this repo](https://github.com/kissmygritts/mapboxgl-sandbox) to get started.
 Then `cd` into the directory, run `npm install` (or yarn) the packages.
 Finally, `npm run start` to start the dev server.